Evan's Computer Recommendations

 This is usually the most important and sometimes the only program needed to "clean up" a computer.
 This is a must do!!!

-• Select the starup tab.
+• Select the services tab.

 • Uncheck those programs you do not want to startup with Windows.